OpenLMIS/openlmis-ref-distro/README.md

   relative to each container, but providing your workstation's IP address gives an absolute outside location that is reachable from each container.
   Also note that your BASE_URL will not need the port ":8080" that may be in the environment file template.

-2. Pull all the services, and bring the reference distribution up.
+2. Pull all the services, and bring the Reference Distribution up.
 Since this is actively developed, you __should pull the services frequently__.
   ```
   $ docker-compose pull
   $ docker-compose up -d  # drop the -d here to see console messages